-Our eldest pupils take this responsibility with a boy and a girl from each of our houses being joint Captains as well as helping audit and maintain P.E equipment through the year, our house Captains are key to Sports Day.
-In the lead up to this special day, and on the day itself, House Captains rally members of their house across all year groups to contribute to the team sprit of this competitive event where individual scores also count towards overall House totals.
+Our eldest pupils take this responsibility, with a boy and a girl from each of our Houses being joint Captains.
+As well as helping audit and maintain P.E equipment through the year, Sports Captains are key to Sports Day.
+In the lead up to this special day, and on the day itself, Sports Captains rally members of their house across all year groups to contribute to the team sprit of this competitive event where individual scores also count towards overall House totals.

 Develop a range of mini business to raise funds.
 They build their co-operative skills in devising financially sound projects and helping children across the school engage with these.

 Young Journalists will be responsible for selecting exciting material about school events from the school Newsletter to put together pieces for the Medstead Times.
 This is a new role and we are sure will evolve as the children contribute ideas, perhaps even culminating in a school magazine for children!